CMSCompOps/wtc-console/README.md

 ## Production

-Production setup used nginx as reverse proxy and Gunicorn as application server.
+Production setup uses nginx as reverse proxy and Gunicorn as an application server.
 Below are the steps needed to setup environment on RHEL from scratch.
 Instructions are based on this article [How To Set Up Django with Postgres, Nginx, and Gunicorn on CentOS 7](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-centos-7#create-a-gunicorn-systemd-service-file)

 ### Setting up environment

+Use these instructions to setup a new production environment from scratch.
+By following these instructions you will create a dedicated user _wtc-console_ for running this application with Gunicorn, update proxy config for Nginx and setup firewall to allow traffic on port 80.

 #### Create user and login with it